 Mailgun’s analytics dashboard provides insight into open and click behavior while allowing webhook-based integrations for custom monitoring I’ve built.
 The downside I’ve encountered: setup and maintenance are technical, with fewer no-code or visual design tools than hybrid marketing platforms.

-Mailgun ideal for SaaS products or apps that prioritize control, scalability, and compliance above ease of use when selecting their transactional email software.
+Mailgun is ideal for SaaS products or apps that prioritize control, scalability, and privacy compliance above ease of use when selecting their transactional email software.

 Mailgun-email-campaigns